gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 - [ ] Improve performance of the autofiller.
 - [ ] Export/import all templates together as spreadsheet.
 - [ ] Validate imported templates with the standard form?
-- [ ] Validate items with data (unique value, strict template, etc.).
+- [x] Validate items with data (unique value, strict template, etc.).
 - [ ] Finalize the review-import form with duplicated properties and custom vocabs.
+- [ ] Update from file.
+- [ ] Use the event and remove the specific template for resource-values.
+- [ ] Fix copy alternative labels when importing a template (for now should re-save template).
+- [ ] Select default custom vocabs when importing a template from the same server.

 Warning